ajs-voices/ascendant/notes/plot-points.md

 1. The third ascendant hits rock bottom from a catostrophic failure
 1. With the help of family the triumvirte regains their foothold and come to defeate the agent of the umbra

-## The King of New York Plot Points
+## The Kings of New York Plot Points

 1. Defeat the Dragon and become his own Dragon Clan
 1. Survive the attempts on his life from his own people